Tondo Church: History

-The church was heavily damaged again by another earthquake in 1863 and was rebuilt for the third time by Fr.
-Manuel Diez Gonzalez.
-The restoration was completed by Fr.
-Casimiro Herrero, parish priest of Tondo from 1874 to 1880, who followed the plans of architect Luciano Oliver in 1873.
+The church was heavily damaged again by another earthquake in 1863 and was rebuilt for the third time by Manuel Diez Gonzalez, OSA.
+The restoration was completed by Casimiro Herrero, parish priest of Tondo from 1874 to 1880, who followed the plans of architect Luciano Oliver in 1873.
 For the first time in the country, steel framing was used for the media naranja dome and iron sheets for the roofing.
 Condrado Gregorio took over the construction from Oliver and used aramadura de hierro, which came from England.
-Fr.
 Mariano Gil led the construction of the cemetery during his priorship from 1889 to 1898.
 The fence was designed by architect Gregorio N. Santos.
 Walls made of stone were imported from Guadalupe and Meycauayan.
 The entire construction project costed 2,150 pesos.

 The organ was imported from the renowned Amezua Organeros of Barcelona, Spain and was installed in 1893.
 It had one main keyboard with 56 keys and a pédalier with 19 keys and four combinations.
-In 1898, Fr.
-Pablo Alvarez bought a molave door for 1470 pesos to be used as the main entrance door.
+In 1898, Pablo Alvarez bought a molave door for 1470 pesos to be used as the main entrance door.

 Church services came to a halt when it was used as a cuartel during the Japanese occupation of the Philippines.
 The services were held in the house of Primo Arambulo at Santiago de Vera Street.
 During the last days of the Japanese occupation, the church was reopened for thousands of refugees.

 In 1997, aside from major repairs, Carillon bells were installed under the term of Msgr.
 Emmanuel Sunga as Parish Priest.

+On January 12, 2019, Cardinal Luis Antonio Tagle elevated the parish into an archdiocesan shrine; the solemn declaration rites took place on February 5, 2019.

+Pope Leo XIV elevated the church to the status of minor basilica on November 9, 2025.
+On May 11, 2026, it was solemnly declared a basilica by Apostolic Nuncio to the Philippines Charles John Brown and Cardinal Jose Advincula.